 Ideas alphabetically discussed:

-The Memorial Service The Room is not just four walls, the 'stage' must be set and be inviting for guests.
+The Memorial Service The Room may just four be walls, but the 'stage' must be set and be inviting, interesting and exciting for guests to attend.
 This includes:

 The ritual of lighting a candle.